 - Repeat this two to three times a week.

-Thyme oil is effective in preventing the growth of disease-causing microorganisms in the mouth according to a 2013 article in the European Journal of Dentistry.
+Thyme oil is effective in preventing the growth of disease-causing microorganisms in the mouth according to a in the European Journal of Dentistry.

 Brush your teeth for at least two minutes at least twice a day.
 Use a soft-bristled toothbrush to remove plaque and debris from your teeth and along the gum line.
 Depending on how vigorously you brush, a medium- or hard-bristled brush could damage your gums, root surface, and tooth enamel.